3schwartz/StudyGroup/Streaming/README.md

 |          Grpc | 505.8 μs | 33.91 μs | 106.17 μs | 517.7 μs |  -0.0293 |    2.197 |  2.24 |    0.53 |     11 KB |
 |       SignalR | 261.3 μs |  6.19 μs |  19.64 μs | 262.1 μs |   0.1287 |    1.904 |  1.15 |    0.13 |      2 KB |

+Interesting standard Controller API's have the best performance where gRPC showing the worst - which quite much contradicts what I would have expected.
+For sure it could be fun to dive deeper into this.

 ## References